 Social Psychology, BA

-Social Psychology students have gone on to study at the graduate level, including degrees in gerontology, dispute resolution, forensic services, and social work.
+Social psychology majors have completed advanced degrees in gerontology, dispute resolution, forensic services, and social work.
 Other alumni have pursued careers in teaching, research, mental health counseling, and health services.